 ETAC makes recommendations to the Chancellor's Advisory Council (CAC) about the use of technology throughout the District [III.C.2_03].
-At ETAC meetings, representatives from Foothill College, De Anza

-College, and Central Services discuss and implement projects that guarantee reliable access, safety, and security [III.C.2_04].
+At ETAC meetings, representatives from Foothill College, De Anza College, and Central Services discuss and implement projects that guarantee reliable access, safety, and security [III.C.2_04].

 The District's Educational Technology Services (ETS) works to ensure prompt resolution of technology issues in the classroom through its call center and technical support services [III.C.2_05].
 Foothill College and ETS work together to maintain a regular schedule for refreshing classroom technology and classified staff computers.
 To ensure the effectiveness of the refresh schedule, routine monitoring and follow-up occurs in bi-monthly ETS prioritization meetings [III.C.2_06].
-Programs and individuals can request a refresh of (hardware) technology through the program review and resource allocation process that may involve a submission through ETS help ticketing system.
+Programs and individuals can use the ETS help ticketing system and the resource allocation process to request a technology refresh.
 In 2022, ETS completed 96 refresh requests through the help ticketing system [III.C.2_07].